brightbox/docs.brightbox.com/content/reference/network.md

 ### IPv6

 Each Cloud Server is also assigned an IPv6 `/64`.
-Cloud Servers usually generate their own IPv6 address(es) from the advertised prefix using it's own MAC address, as per RFC 4862, though any IPv6 address within the given `/64` can be used.
+Cloud Servers usually generate their own IPv6 address(es) from the advertised prefix using their MAC address, as per RFC 4862, though any IPv6 address within the given `/64` can be used.

 Some images are configured by default to generate additional [temporary IPv6 address](http://en.wikipedia.org/wiki/IPv6_address#Temporary_addresses) for privacy reasons and will use these addresses randomly for outgoing connections.